Twin Perspectives

 high speed trains in uzbekistan

-What’s the dress code for female travellers in Uzbekistan?
+What’s the Dress Code for Female Travellers in Uzbekistan?

-As mention above, we recommend dressing conservatively as a solo female traveller in Uzbekistan.
 This is less to do with the fact the country is predominately Muslim – as this is a country based on its people not religion – but just to avoid any general unwanted attention.
 In all cities, but particularly Samarkand, women were wearing a huge variety of clothing and there didn’t appear to be an expectation to cover up, unless visiting a religious site.

 Personally, however, I think dressing conservatively just generally helps stop any unwanted stares.
 This means covering your shoulders and knees, and having a pashmina ready to cover your head at any religious sites.

-Read our full guide to what to pack as a female travelling to Uzbekistan for more information.
+Read our full guide to what to pack as a female travelling to Uzbekistan for more information

-What are public toilets like in Uzbekistan?
+What are Public Toilets Like in Uzbekistan?

 We found the toilets in Uzbekistan to be a real mix of Western and Asian design.